Destinations Greece The Cyclades Santorini

 Fira · chef Ettore Botrini · tasting menu only

 Cab to Fira.
-The most-considered modern-Greek tasting menu on the island, deeply rooted in the Santorinian pantry.
+Chef Ettore Botrini's modern-Greek tasting menu, built on the Santorinian pantry.
 Book a month ahead.

 €€€€€Book a month ahead